Xian Shaanxi, China Travel Guide

 Progress in urban areas.

-Many older parts of the city, traditional regions such as the Muslim Quarter, and some public buses still present challenges with uneven surfaces, stairs, and limited accessibility.
+Many older parts of the city, traditional regions like the Muslim Quarter, and some public buses still present challenges with uneven surfaces, stairs, and limited accessibility.

 If you have particular mobility requirements, inquire with individual hotels and attractions in advance.
 Consider hiring private transport or specialized tours for greater flexibility and comfort.